Kitware/VTK/Documentation/docs/vtk_file_formats/vtkhdf_file_format/vtkhdf_specifications.md

 partitions, compute the correct offset and then read data from that offset.

 In VTK, Unstructured Grids support a large variety of cell types.
-Most VTK cell types are supported, with the exception of `VTK_POLYHEDRON`. which is different from other cell types.
+Most VTK cell types are supported, with the exception of `VTK_POLYHEDRON` which is different from other cell types.

 ## Poly data